2 FAM 800

 2 FAM 817.1 Definitions

-b.
-Unmanned Aircraft System (UAS): A UA and its associated elements related to safe operation, which may include control stations, control links, support equipment, payloads, flight termination systems, and launch/recovery equipment.
+a.
+Unmanned Aircraft System (UAS): An unmanned aircraft and its associated elements related to safe operations which may include but not be limited to control stations, data communications links, support equipment, payloads, flight termination systems, and launch/recovery equipment.

 a.
 INL/A coordinates with other federal agencies on UAS policy, to include participation in the ICAP subcommittee on UAS, and provides Department UAS policy as approved by the AGB.

 b.
-INL/A will perform the functions described in (1) consistent with Section 106(a) of Public Law 99-399, the Omnibus Diplomatic Security and Antiterrorism Act (22 U.S.C.
-4805(a)), which imposes an affirmative obligation on other Federal agencies to cooperate with DOS in carrying out its security, law enforcement, and other responsibilities detailed in Public Law 99-399.
+INL/A will perform these functions consistent with Section 106(a) of the Omnibus Diplomatic Security and Antiterrorism Act of 1986 (Public Law 99-399, 22 U.S.C.
+4801, et seq.), as amended , which imposes an affirmative obligation on other Federal agencies to cooperate with the Department in carrying out its security, law enforcement, and other responsibilities.

 2 FAM 817.3 Requirements for Acquiring and Employing UAS